What to Pack for Your First Motorhome Trip: The Complete Checklist

 Plan your meals loosely before you go.
 A motorhome fridge is smaller than you are used to at home, so buying fresh ingredients every couple of days from local farm shops and village stores works better than trying to load up for the whole week.
 This is actually one of the joys of motorhome travel - you end up discovering brilliant local producers you would never otherwise find.

-Bedding is provided, but bring your own towels — bath towels, hand towels, and a flannel if you use one.
+Bedding is not provided, so bring your own duvets, pillows, and fitted sheets - or sleeping bags if you prefer to keep things simple.
+You will also need your own towels - bath towels, hand towels, and a flannel if you use one.
 A small hand towel by the sink is easy to forget but makes a big difference.
 You will also want:

 - Toiletries in travel-size bottles where possible (space is limited in the bathroom cabinet)

-- Toilet roll — your motorhome will have some, but bring extra.
+- Toilet roll - bring your own supply.
 You will get through more than you expect

 - A headtorch - invaluable for late-night trips to the campsite toilet block, and far more practical than using your phone as a torch